tecnico-sec/Firewall/README.md

 ## 1. Introduction

 This guide shows you how to configure a firewall using iptables (Section 2), UFW (Section 3) and a graphical firewall configuration tool, fwbuilder (Section 4).
 The fwbuilder section is available just for reference.
 The iptables and ufw section detail exactly the same firewall configurations.
 Although iptables is the most established firewall configuration tool, ufw provides a simpler syntax.

 This lab guide requires adapting the network setup from previous labs.
 Table 1 below shows the network topology configuration for this laboratory assignment.
 Based on the previous laboratory assignments of Virtual Networking and Traffic Analysis, _Initial configuration_ below on the left, the goal is to perform the necessary configuration changes to obtain the _Target configuration_ on the right.

 For that, you should proceed as follows:

-- Add a new Adapter 3 (enp0s9) to VM2 and attach it to a new Internal Network _sw-3_ (or change it if you already had a 3rd adapter on VM2).
+- Add a new Adapter 3 (enp0s9) to VM2 and attach it to a new Internal Network _sw-3_ (or change it if you already had a 3rd adapter on VM2);
-- Attach Adapter 3 to the subnet 192.168.2.0/24 and set VM2's IP address as 192.168.2.254 on that adapter's configuration.
+- Attach Adapter 3 to the subnet `192.168.2.0/24` and set VM2's IP address as `192.168.2.254` on that adapter's configuration;
-- Attach VM4's Adapter 1 to _sw-3_.
+- Attach VM4's Adapter 1 to _sw-3_;
-- Attach VM4's Adapter 1 to the subnet 192.168.2.0/24 and set VM4's IP address as 192.168.2.4 on that adapter's configuration.
-Do not forget to change the default gateway to be 192.168.2.254.
+- Attach VM4's Adapter 1 to the subnet `192.168.2.0/24` and set VM4's IP address as `192.168.2.4` on that adapter's configuration.
+Do not forget to change the default gateway to be `192.168.2.254`.

 You should adapt to your adapter names accordingly.